Sexton, Drummond pace Cavs' rally in win over Hawks

 TIP-INS

-Cavaliers: G Dante Exum started in place of Isaac Okoro (left foot sprain) for the second straight game and finished with six points in 35 minutes. ...
+Cavaliers: G Dante Exum started in place of Isaac Okoro (left foot sprain) for the second straight game and finished with six points in 35 minutes.
+Exum's defence was primarily responsible Young's struggles. ...
+Sexton had 13 points in the fourth. ...
 Cleveland also played without F Kevin Love (right calf strain), Matthew Dellavedova (concussion), Kevin Porter Jr. (personal reasons) and Dylan Windler (left hand fracture). ...
 The Cavs are 1-2 since Love’s latest injury.

 Hawks: Capela had a double-double in the first half with 12 points and 10 rebounds. ...
 He has led the team in rebounds in each of his four games. ...
+De'Andre Hunter scored a team-high 17. ...
+Young added 16. ...
 F Danilo Gallinari underwent an MRI Saturday morning that confirmed a right ankle sprain.
 He was injured during the Hawks’ Dec.
 30 game at Brooklyn.
 He will be reviewed in two weeks. ...
 Reserve G Rajon Rondo (right knee soreness) was held out for the second straight night. ...
 The Hawks were also without G Kris Dunn (right ankle surgery) and F Onyeka Okongwu (left foot inflammation). ...
 Huerter limped to the locker room with an undisclosed injury in the fourth.

 UP NEXT